When you hear the word “Kubernetes” what are your first thoughts?

 — Grady Booch (@Grady_Booch) July 21, 2021

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Ably, MADE, Docker.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Ably, Docker.